-Two recent or pending multifamily development projects in the city have occurred on sites with the General Plan Land Use designation of Light Industrial, and R-3 zoning.
+Two recent or pending multifamily development projects in the city have occurred, one on a site with a General Plan Land Use designation of Light Industrial and M-L zoning, the other with a General Plan Land Use designation of Residential High Density and R-3 zoning.
 This does not have a maximum density but conditionally permits planned developments.
 These projects developed at approximately 14 and 10 dwelling units per acre, which is consistent with densities where moderate-income housing would be developed, but both projects were developed for lower-income households.
 This suggests that lower-density areas in Huron have the potential to develop at rates affordable to lower-income households.
-Additionally, in the nearby city of Coalinga, two recent multifamily projects with units that are deed-restricted for lower-income households developed at an average of 63 percent of the City's maximum.
-A third pending project in Huron of approximately 10 acres is planned to develop at 43 percent of the maximum capacity as a market-rate subdivision of single-family homes.
-Between this project and the two recent projects in Coalinga, development has occurred at an average of 56 percent of the maximum capacity permitted by zoning.
+An additional market-rate single-family project with an approved map had a General Plan Land Use designation of Low-Density Residential and R-1 zoning and is planned to develop at 43 percent of the site's maximum density.
+Residential development has occurred at an average of 46 percent of the maximum capacity permitted by zoning.

-After considering the 80 percent adjustment factor, average 56 percent buildout of project examples shown in Table 1F-5, Realistic Capacity Project Examples, the City decided to assume a 70 percent capacity on all sites in Table 1F-4, Vacant Sites.
+After considering the 80 percent adjustment factor, average 46 percent buildout of all project examples and shown in Table 1F-5a, Realistic Capacity Project Examples, the City decided to assume a 45 percent capacity on the sites in Table 1F-4, Vacant Sites.
+However, above-moderate sites with a maximum capacity of one unit that were not part of a proposed lot consolidation were assumed to develop at maximum capacity, as they were presumed to be adequate for a single-family home.
 The City's RHNA inventory has significant surplus capacity, so development at lower than this estimated percentage will not put the City into a deficit.
+Additional representative projects from nearby cities are shown in Table 1F-5b.